UAE Crypto Tax 2026: 0% for Individuals — and the Corporate-Tax Fine Print

 - Confirm with a UAE adviser — the 0% is real for residents; the conditions are where it is won or lost.

 Wag3s Folio reconstructs complete multi-chain history — the records needed for an origin-country exit-year filing and CARF/DAC8 reconciliation during a UAE relocation.
 For a UAE crypto business in corporate-tax scope, Wag3s Ledger provides audit-ready records and multi-chain reconciliation for the corporate filing.
-See the Folio and Ledger pages.
+Wag3s produces the history and the figures; it supports, rather than replaces, a qualified UAE adviser (and, for the departure year, an adviser in the country you are leaving).

 Further reading